Figeac: Notable people

 Jean-François Champollion, the first translator of Egyptian hieroglyphics, was born in Figeac, where there is a Champollion Museum.
 His father had married a woman from Figeac and opened a bookshop in the village.
-On the "Place des écritures" (writings place) is a giant copy of the Rosetta stone, by Joseph Kosuth.
+On the Place des écritures (writings square) is a giant copy of the Rosetta Stone, by Joseph Kosuth.
 French explorer and archeologist Théodore Ber was born in Figeac, although he spent most of his adult life in Peru.
-German film historian Lotte H Eisner hid from the Nazis in Figeac during World War II.
+German film historian Lotte H. Eisner hid from the Nazis in Figeac during World War II.

-Actor Charles Boyer and football player Vincent Beduer were also born in Figeac.
+The actor Charles Boyer and the football player Vincent Beduer were born in Figeac.

 Economy

 This city hosts the headquarters of Figeac Aero.

 Media

 Louis Malle's 1974 film, Lacombe Lucien, was filmed in Figeac.